huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

  publication of a final version of this document.

-Only implementations of the final, published RFC can identify themselves as "dq".
+Only implementations of the final, published RFC can identify themselves as "doq".
 Until such an RFC exists, implementations MUST NOT identify themselves using this string.

 Implementations of draft versions of the protocol MUST add the string "-" and the corresponding draft number to the identifier.
-For example, draft-huitema-dprive-dnsoquic-00 is identified using the string "dq-h00".
+For example, draft-huitema-dprive-dnsoquic-00 is identified using the string "doq-h00".

 ### Port Selection

-By default, a DNS server that supports DNS/QUIC MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in (#iana-considerations)), unless it has mutual agreement with its clients to use a port other than TBD for DNS/QUIC.
+By default, a DNS server that supports DoQ MUST listen for and accept QUIC connections on the dedicated UDP port TBD (number to be defined in {{iana-considerations}}, unless it has mutual agreement with its clients to use a port other than TBD for DoQ.
 In order to use a port other than TBD, both clients and servers would need a configuration option in their software.

-By default, a DNS client desiring to use DNS/QUIC with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DNS/QUIC.
+By default, a DNS client desiring to use DoQ with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless it has mutual agreement with its server to use a port other than port TBD for DoQ.
 Such another port MUST NOT be port 53 or port 853.
-This recommendation against use of port 53 for DNS/QUIC is to avoid confusion between DNS/QUIC and DNS/UDP as specified in {{!RFC1035}}.
-Similarly, using port 853 would cause confusion between DNS/QUIC and DNS/DTLS as specified in {{?RFC8094}}.
+This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and DNS/UDP as specified in {{!RFC1035}}.
+Similarly, using port 853 would cause confusion between DoQ and DNS/DTLS as specified in {{?RFC8094}}.

 ## Stream Mapping and Usage